El-Mundo/Soundshop/README.md

 2. Can only load .wav files with standard PCM format.
 3. When loading big files, the music will sound strange while reaching MIDI sequencer's end.
 4. Buttons can still be triggered when pulling a bar, which may cause an accidental exit.
+5. The message on the "set LAN" window sometimes blinks due to multi-threading socket communication.

 -----------------------------------------------------